Relaxation Techniques for Stress Relief

 If walking or running, for example, focus on each step—the sensation of your feet touching the ground, the rhythm of your breath while moving, and the feeling of the wind against your face.
 If you’ve experienced trauma, adding this mindfulness element can help your nervous system become “unstuck” and move on.

-Relaxation technique 3: Rhythmic movement for stress relief
+Relaxation technique 3: Progressive muscle relaxation for stress relief

 Progressive muscle relaxation involves a two-step process in which you systematically tense and relax different muscle groups in the body.